LLM in the Shell: Generative Honeypots: Methodology and Implementation

 \subsection{Model and Consistency Techniques}

 The LLM model used was GPT-3.5-turbo-16k from OpenAI~\cite{chatgpt}.
-The model output was generated using a temperature of $0$, limited to a maximum of $800$ tokens, with all other parameters in their default values.
+The model used a temperature of $0$, a maximum of $800$ tokens per response, and the rest of the parameters left by default.

-To keep the consistency between multiple sessions, the content of each terminal session is saved in \texttt{.txt} file and used as an initial prompt for the next sessions.
-If a session ends, the user can continue the interaction in the same state.
-If the context gets filled, i.e., the sum of input tokens and needed tokens to generate output reaches the maximum of 16k tokens, the history of the conversation is wiped, restoring the initial personality prompt.